CleanMyMac free alternative (and cheap picks)

 Free

-The job: When you drag an app to the trash, macOS only removes the main app file.
+The job: Dragging an app to the trash only removes the main app file.
 Preference files, caches, and support folders stay behind.
-An uninstaller finds and removes all of them.
+An uninstaller finds and removes them.

-AppCleaner (free): The classic choice.
-Been around for years, trusted by the Mac community, does exactly one thing well.
-Drag an app onto AppCleaner and it finds every associated file for you to review before deleting.
-No subscription, no upsells.
+AppCleaner (free): The classic choice, trusted by the Mac community for years.
+Drag an app onto it and it finds every associated file for you to review before deleting.

-Either is a solid free replacement for CleanMyMac's uninstaller.
+Either replaces CleanMyMac's uninstaller.
 AppCleaner is the classic; Pearcleaner is the modern open-source option.

 3